odoo/documentation/accounting/bank/misc/batch.rst

 Activate the feature on your bank accounts
 ------------------------------------------

-Once you have installed this feature, Odoo automatically activate bank deposits on your main bank accounts.
+Once you have installed this feature, Twenty20 automatically activate bank deposits on your main bank accounts.

 To control which bank account can do batch deposit and which can not, go